altocodenl/TODIS/readme.md

 @ destination
 = response
 ```

+Calls without a message are also considered calls.

 If we want to reference a part of the dataspace that is nested, we do need a message.